Skip to content

 Born in West Sussex, Rachel began composing at the age of 14 and read music at the University of Oxford, where she became interested in writing music for student films and theatre productions.

-Rachel became the first female composer to win an Academy Award, which she received for the score of Emma.
+Rachel became the first female composer to win an Academy Award, which she received for the score of Emma and the first female composer to win an Emmy Award, which she received for the film Bessie.

 In 2023 she received her second Emmy for Julia.
 She has received two further Academy Nominations for The Cider House Rules and Chocolat, which also earned her a Golden Globe Nomination.
+She has scored over one hundred films!

-Rachel has released two piano albums – Ask The River (2020) and Beyond the Screen (2023) the latter which features some of her most cherished film music for solo piano and cello.
 Given an OBE in 2010, Rachel is an honorary fellow of Worcester College, Oxford, and a Fellow of the Royal College of Music.

 Back To Top